 Missisquoi Paddle-Pedal and Richford River Festival

-The 2018 Missisquoi Paddle-Pedal took place on Saturday, June 23rd in Richford, Vermont.
+The 2019 Missisquoi Paddle-Pedal takes place on Saturday, June 22rd in Richford, Vermont.
+Last year’s event was once again a success.
 The river was at a great summer level, the rain held off, and the temps were just about perfect for a day on the river and bike path.
-64 participants paddled and pedalled, and dozens of volunteers worked hard behind the scenes to make the event happen.
+Sixty-four participants paddled and pedaled, and dozens of volunteers worked hard behind the scenes to make the event happen.

 The results from this year’s event are found here: 2018 Results